County Government Reform

 Oklahoma and the nation have a teacher shortage.
 Oklahoma’s teacher preparation system needs to be improved in order to train, attract and retain high-quality teachers.
-We support the review/revision of policies/laws to improve the recruitment and retention of high-quality teachers.
-This includes support of other alternative pathways, such as Teach for America, that enhance the diversity and skill sets in the teaching profession.
+We support legislation to:

 Business leaders want education funding to focus on improving quality of instruction in the classroom.
-We support efforts to increase funding transparency that makes it easier to understand per-pupil spending and ensure that as much funding as possible goes directly to classroom activity.
+We support increasing funding transparency that makes it easier to understand per-pupil spending and ensure that as much funding as possible goes directly to classroom activity.

 Longitudinal Data System

 The business community encourages development and implementation of a new pre-K to 20 longitudinal data system that will measure performance and progress.
 A working system would measure the progress, challenges and success of our education systems from early childhood through higher education and into employment.
 Accurate data would enhance critical programmatic and funding decisions.

 The Chamber supports charter schools and education choices.
 Charter schools are public school and are required to adhere to Oklahoma statutes and performance standards.
 We support creating high-quality charter schools and enabling successful charter schools to grow.
 This includes online charter schools, schools designed to meet the needs of targeted underserved populations or schools that provide specific curriculum.